marcusmcb/npchatbot/README.md

 Once authorized, you can then enter in your user credentials:

 - Twitch Channel Name (your primary streaming channel)
-- Twitch Chatbot Name (your chatbot account for your primary streaming channel)
+- Twitch Chatbot Name (the account you've authorized npChatbot with)
 - Serato Display Name (your Serato user profile name)
 - OBS Websocket Address & Password (optional - see below)